datacentricdesign/iob22/computational-thinking/03-ereader/refresher.md

 ## What is a File?
 A file is a common way to structure long-term memory.
 You certainly use files to store pictures and other documents.
 A file is characterised by a path (where to find it), a type of content (e.g. text, picture, video) and a size.

-In the previous assignment we covered how to write text to a file, and how to read text from a file.
+In the previous assignment we covered writing text to a file, and how to read text from a file.

 [Next: Step 1 - Review]({{site.baseurl}}/computational-thinking/03-ereader/step1){: .btn .btn-purple }